 - “Ready Steady LIFT!”

 At Woodlands School we use a total communication approach, which means a range of strategies are used to support understanding and language development.
-Signalong recognises this and makes use of speech, facial expression, body language and voice tone alongside the use of sign.
+Makaton recognises this and makes use of speech, facial expression, body language and voice tone alongside the use of sign.
 The use of all of these alongside formal signs ensures pupils’ are receiving auditory, visual and physical prompts to aid understanding.
+Music Cues

 Set pieces of music are played before specific activities either within class or throughout the school.
 Examples of music cues used at Woodlands School include: